MicrosoftDocs/azure-stack-docs/azure-managed-lustre/client-install.md

 > * install the pre-built client

 > [!NOTE]
-> For AlmaLinux 8.6 HPC Marketplace images, please see separate [Alma 8.6 HPC install instructions](install-hpc-alma-86.md)
+> For AlmaLinux 8.6 HPC Marketplace images, see the separate [Alma 8.6 HPC install instructions](install-hpc-alma-86.md)

 For more information, see [Connect clients to an Azure Managed Lustre file system](connect-clients.md), including: